ws1/wuzzle/README.md

 Use [lessc](https://github.com/less/less.js) 1.5.x to compile code.

-There is also Makefile, so run `make` and you'll get compiled code.
+There is also Makefile.
+Run `make` and you'll get compiled code.

 Compiled files are in `dist/`.